gospel-desk/www.logstown.com/_posts/2020-03-14-introducing-gospel-desk.md

 The Bible claims to reveal the meaning of the Cosmos and my place in it.
 According to the Bible, I live in the bright shadow of Jesus, in the falling action, in the age of the Church.
 My own story is one particular story embedded within the Biblical metanarrative.
-The Bible wants to make me aware of the problem of sin and death, and invite me to participate in God's ongoing resolution of this problem.
+Through the Bible, God wants to make me aware of the problem of sin and death, and invite me to participate in his ongoing resolution of this problem.

 The Gospels tie together all of the threads of the Biblical story—from the cosmic to the intensely personal—in a way that I find utterly compelling.
-Apart from the Gospels, the Bible is mildly interesting at best; because of the Gospels, I claim the Biblical story as my own.
+Apart from the Gospels, the Bible is interesting; because of the Gospels, I claim the Biblical story as my own.
 The Gospels bring me close to Jesus, and it turns out that I love Jesus.

 #### What is Gospel Desk?